67272-App-Design-Dev/Proverbs/README.md

 # 67272 Proverbs

-This is a super simple Rails app that was built as a class demonstration in the spring of 2021 using Rails 5.2.4.4 and Ruby 2.6.6.
+This is a super simple Rails app that was built as a class demonstration in the spring of 2021 using Rails 5.2.4.4 and Ruby 2.6.6 and then upgraded in 2023 to Rails 7.0.4 and Ruby 3.1.2.

 There are some records (SQL insert statements) that can be added to the system if you want to play with it more.
 These can be added either via rails dbconsole or the SQLite Manager tool in Firefox or via the command line or a commercial app like Base.